abhijna/abhijna.github.io/researchprojects.md

 title: Research Projects
 ---

-## My PhD Research at Michigan State University

-Using a novel model system to understand the interactions between voltage-gated sodium ion channels and gating-modifier neurotoxins
+## Using a novel model system to understand the interactions between voltage-gated sodium ion channels and gating-modifier neurotoxins

-Research in the Rowe lab (now at the University of Oklahoma):
+This research was conducted in Dr. Ashlee Rowe's lab (now at the University of Oklahoma).

 Southern grasshopper mouse and Arizona bark scorpion.
-Photo credit: Matt Rowe Grasshopper mice are resistant to neurotoxins
+Photo credit: Dr. Matt Rowe

 ![](./img/researchprojects/gmouse.jpg)